South Ellis Street in for improvements because of $100,000 grant for BlockWork - Salisbury Post

 South Ellis Street was nominated for BlockWork in 2018, but was not selected until this year.
 Nelson said its nomination three years ago is another reason it was selected.
 Other neighborhoods that received improvements from the BlockWork program include the 900 block of North Main Street, 800-900 blocks of West Monroe Street and the 400 block of South Lee Street.

 The $100,000 grant will cover the costs of providing sidewalk improvements, landscaping, ADA-accessible features, tree and mulch installation as well as dumpsters.
-It will also allow the city to take on larger projects that previously weren’t financially feasible without additional funding, including roofs, stucco repair, foreclosure purchases and large masonry projects, Nelson said.
-Those projects are currently being determined, she added.
+It will also allow the city to consider larger projects that weren’t financially feasible without additional funding.
+Examples of past larger projects include roofs, stucco repair, foreclosure purchases and large masonry projects, Nelson said.
+Larger projects for South Ellis are currently being determined, she added.

 This year, Lowe’s will take part in a Red Vest Day on a Tuesday between now and the end of October, which means the city may have an additional work day in those blocks with the assistance of Lowe’s employees.
 Nelson said a date has not yet been set, but she is coordinating with Lowe’s representatives to discuss possible projects with their help.